TEXT-S&P rates Penske Truck Leasing notes 'BBB-'

-Reading, Pa.-based Penske Truck Leasing Co.
-L.P. and PTL Finance Corp.
-Penske
+co-issued by Reading, Pa.-based Penske Truck Leasing Co.
+L.P. and PTL Finance

-Truck Leasing (PTL) will use the proceeds from the offering to repay outstanding
+Corp.
+Penske Truck Leasing will use the proceeds from the offering to repay

-debt under its bank revolving credit facility as well as repay a potion of debt

-it owes to General Electric Capital Corp. under the GE Capital Credit Facility.
+outstanding debt it owes to General Electric Capital Corp. under the GE Capital

 We also expect gradual improvement in PTL's earnings as a result of improving